 Connect exhaust tubing to an exhaust fan

 Fan must be constructed of non-sparking blades and shrouds

-Having trouble with internal vapors, but you aren’t required to ventilate your storage cabinet?
+Having trouble with internal vapors, but you are not required to ventilate your storage cabinet?
 Here are some other tips to lower vapor emissions without having to vent your flammable storage cabinet:

-Make sure the cabinet is in a cool, dry location with consistent temperature that isn’t exposed to direct sunlight
+Make sure the cabinet is in a cool, dry location with consistent temperature that is not exposed to direct sunlight

 Properly ventilate the room or area the flammable cabinet is in

 Keep an up to date inventory of current chemicals so that incompatible chemicals do not get stored together, and dispose of expired chemicals

 Inspect the area around the cabinets and inside for possible leaks or spills, loose bungs, etc.

 More and more local governments and companies are requiring the use of flammable storage cabinets to store hazardous chemicals within their facility.
 Call American Surplus today; our sales team would be happy to help you!